CA-APM/ca-apm-fieldpack-activemq-broker/README.md

 # Description
-This field pack is a python script that collects data from remote Active MQ broker JMX interface (via Jolokia http) and publishes to EPA using 9.7.1 Restful EPAgent
+This field pack is a python script that collects data about queues, topics, ... from remote Active MQ broker JMX interface (via Jolokia http) and publishes to EPA using 9.7.1 Restful EPAgent.

+## Short Description
+This field pack collects data about queues, topics, ... from Active MQ broker JMX interface and publishes it to CA APM.

 ## Releases
 From time to time, projects may make compiled releases available.
 While source code is always available for complete build, releases serve as a "tag" (numbered release) and often contain prepared packages that are prebuilt and ready to use.
 Visit `http://github.com/ca-apm/<repo_name>/releases` for details.